 If you or someone in your life is struggling with depression, call Northpoint Nebraska now.
 At Northpoint Nebraska, we understand mental health.
-Our Omaha outpatient mental health treatment programs can give you and your loved ones the support you need.
+Our Omaha mental health treatment programs can give you and your loved ones the support you need.
 Call us now at 402.698.3475 to get started with depression therapy in Omaha today.

 What Is Depression?

 Almost everyone has experienced depression as a part of life.
 However, there’s a difference between occasional or even seasonal depression and a depressive disorder.
 Simply put, depression is a depressed mood.
 This happens to everyone at some point in their lives, often with seasonal changes, life changes, and natural hormone cycles.
 For those with a depressive disorder, a depressed mood can be chronic, continued, and significantly impact daily life.

 At Northpoint Nebraska, we use dual diagnosis treatment to help patients living with depression and addiction.
 Our cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) programs can help patients and their loved ones understand and manage depression and its effects on addiction.

 If you or someone you love is showing signs of depression, it’s time to get help.
 The most common signs of depression include:

 - ol]:!pt-0 [&>ol]:!pb-0 [&>ul]:!pt-0 [&>ul]:!pb-0″ value=”2″>Irritability

 - ol]:!pt-0 [&>ol]:!pb-0 [&>ul]:!pt-0 [&>ul]:!pb-0″ value=”4″>Trouble concentrating

 - ol]:!pt-0 [&>ol]:!pb-0 [&>ul]:!pt-0 [&>ul]:!pb-0″ value=”8″>Unexplained crying